Neradoc/Circuitpython_Keyboard_Layouts/ADAFRUIT-MACROPAD.md

 1) Replace the `adafruit_macropad.mpy` file in the `lib` folder on the *Adafruit Macropad* with the `adafruit_macropad.py` file so we can edit the contents of this library file and change which keyboard layout is used.
 Delete the `adafruit_macropad.mpy` file and replace it with the `adafruit_macropad.py` file downloaded from https://raw.githubusercontent.com/adafruit/Adafruit_CircuitPython_MacroPad/main/adafruit_macropad.py (*right click* > *save as...*).
 2) Edit the `adafruit_macropad.py` file so the code uses the correct keyboard layout files.
    1) Replace the line `from adafruit_hid.keyboard_layout_us import KeyboardLayoutUS` with `from keyboard_layout_win_XX import KeyboardLayout`.
 This makes sure the code imports the keyboard layout we just copied to the `.lib` folder.
-   2) Replace the line `self._keyboard_layout = KeyboardLayoutUS(self.keyboard)` with `self._keyboard_layout = KeyboardLayout(self.keyboard)`.
-This makes sure the code uses this new imported keyboard layout.
+   3) Replace the line `self._keyboard_layout = KeyboardLayoutUS(self.keyboard)` with `self._keyboard_layout = KeyboardLayout(self.keyboard)`.
+This makes sure the code uses this newly imported keyboard layout.
-3) Edit the files in the `macros` folder to use the correct `Keycode` file.
+3) Edit the files in the `macros` folder to use the new `Keycode` file.
    1) Replace the line `from adafruit_hid.keycode import Keycode` with `from keycode_win_XX import Keycode`.
-This makes sure the correct key-sequences are called when using the `Keycode.WINDOWS`, ... functionality to create macros.
+This makes sure the correct key-sequences are called when using the `Keycode.XXXXXX` functionality to create macros.

 <br/>